 If you’re a gardener and you grow your own vegetables, then the winter season can be a bit of a headache for you.
 As cold and dryness is not ideal for most of the vegetables you grow in your backyard.
-Still it doesn’t mean your vegetable nursery must be vacant.
+Still, it doesn’t mean your vegetable nursery must be vacant.

 Your plant needs water to stay hydrated and sunlight to stay warm.
 But during fall, they don’t get enough sunlight and piles of frost comes in addition to it.
 Normally there are some selected vegetables which you can grow during winter.

 The likes of carrots, radishes, brussels sprouts, cabbages etc. are the ideal vegetables for winter.
-Because all these vegetables can withstand extreme amount of cold.
+Because all these vegetables can withstand an extreme amount of cold.

 Today I’m not going to talk about which vegetable you can grow even in the winter but how you can protect a non-winter friendly vegetable in that cold situation like Tomato.

 Tomato is not particularly a winter crop.
 So, if your nursery has some tomato plants in it and it’s that time of the year, when your neighborhood is likely going to be under the snow, then your plants are in danger.

 But you if you are on the verge of getting ripe tomatoes when the frost starts threatening you then it’s hard to let go.
 So, you must fight for your plants and outsmart the danger with some precautions.

 In today’s article, I am going to share some precaution ideas you can work with to protect your tomato plants even from the mighty frost.